EAL-IT-Technology/itt-guides/docs/_guides/Installing_a_webserver.md

 # Use case

 Webservers are widely used to serve html pages with or without dynamic content.
+Start [here](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_web_server) for a quick introduction.

 It is also a very good example service for minimal servers in a network system to illustrate connectivity and test [port forwards](https://en.wikipedia.org/wiki/Port_forwarding).